 We work closely with our transalpine colleagues in Canterbury, and many departments span both Coasts.
 We can draw on the best specialists available, either through appointments on the Coast, or helping people to get to appointments in Canterbury.
 We are intently focused on increasing the number of services available on the Coast where it’s feasible, so people don’t have to spend time and money getting over to Christchurch.
 We proactively support the use of telehealth, both transalpine and up and down the Coast itself – where it is clinically safe and useful for our patients.

 Our vision is to have the patient at the centre of our system, and this means we have to be creative to find ways that our health system can be flexible, sustainable and provide the right care, in the right place at the right time.
 A health system that centres care around the individual, reducing the need for multiple visits, increasing access to care through the use of technology, and wrapping services around the patient through a single integrated service model.

 Like many smaller health regions, population numbers on the West Coast cannot support provision of a full range of specialist services.
 In some instances, we must refer patients to larger centres with more specialised capacity.

-Since 2010, West Coast DHB has shared executive and clinical services with the health services now known as Te Whatu Ora Canterbury.
+Since 2010 the West Coast has shared executive and clinical services with the health services now known as Te Whatu Ora Canterbury.
 This includes a joint Chief Executive and clinical directors, as well as shared public health and corporate service teams.